Like Water for Chocolate (novel): Plot

-Many years later, John's son Alex and Esperanza are engaged, and Tita prepares for their wedding, after Rosaura has died from digestive problems.
-During the wedding, Pedro proposes to Tita saying that he does not want to “die without making [Tita] [his] wife”.
-Tita accepts and Pedro dies making love to her in the kitchen storage room right after the wedding.
-Tita is overcome with sorrow and cold and begins to eat a box of candles.
-The candles are sparked by the heat of Pedro's memory, creating a spectacular fire that engulfs them both, eventually consuming the entire ranch.
+Many years later, Alex Brown and Esperanza get married.
+During the wedding, Pedro proposes to Tita.
+Tita accepts, but Pedro dies when they have sex after the wedding.
+Tita is overcome with sorrow and eats a box of candles.
+The candles are sparked by the heat of Pedro's memory, creating a spectacular fire that consumes the entire ranch.
+The only thing that survives the fire is Tita's cookbook, which is passed on to the narrator, Esperanza's daughter.